 Pursuant to the Certificate of Designation, Preferences and Rights of the Series A Convertible Preferred Stock filed by the Company with the Secretary of State of the State of Delaware (the "Certificate of Designations"), and subject to the Ownership Limitations (defined below), commencing on the later of (1) May 7, 2023, and (2) the earlier of (x) the date of the Subsequent Common Closing and (y) November 7, 2023, each share of Preferred Stock is convertible at the option of the holder, or by us in certain instances, into the number of shares of Class A common stock obtained by dividing the sum of the liquidation preference (i.e., \$100 per share) and all accrued but unpaid dividends with respect to such share as of the applicable conversion date by the conversion price as of the applicable conversion date.
 The conversion price currently is \$1.936 per share, and it is subject to customary adjustments.
-The issuance of our Class A common stock upon conversion of the Preferred Stock will result in immediate dilution that may be substantial to the interests of holders of our Class A common stock.
+The issuance of our Class A common stock upon conversion of the Preferred Stock will result in immediate dilution that may be substantial to the interests of holders of our Class A common stock and could affect the market price of our Class A common stock.